mdlincoln/mdlincoln.github.io/_posts/2013-11-14-the-problem-of-media.md

 # The problem of media

-All of the above graphs are made looking at the
+All of the above graphs are made looking at the entire collection, not discriminating between different types of artworks like paintings, prints, photographs, sculpture, or furniture.

 <figure>
 <img src="/assets/images-display/artwork_types.svg" alt="Ratios of artwork types in the Rijksmuseum" />